package mcp

 func (*Server) AddPrompts ¶

-AddPrompts adds the given prompts to the server.
+AddPrompts adds the given prompts to the server, replacing any with the same names.

 func (*Server) AddTools ¶

-AddTools adds the given tools to the server.
+AddTools adds the given tools to the server, replacing any with the same names.

 func (*Server) Connect ¶